 Our Public Service Progress Dec 2020

-Our Public Service was published in December 2017 and is built on three pillars:
+Our Public Service was published in December 2017 and is constructed around three pillars:

 The framework has 18 headline actions spanning the three pillars and representing cross-cutting strategic reforms that are being implemented across the public service.
 The objective is that, by 2020, these actions will be significantly advanced across the public service.